-Delimiter Any Length Carriage Return Any Character (Wildcard) none none none none none none ? & &
+Delimiter Character Representing String of Any Length Character Representing Carriage Return Character Representing Any Character in String (Wildcard)

+1 none none none

+! none none none

+< = > ?

+\$ % &

+& , ()

++ 1

-The $(\times)$ variable is used as an index to the address file. $(\times)$ is set to 1 in the Write section and increased by 1 in the Name section.
+The (x) variable is used as an index to the address file.

+(x) is set to 1 in the Write section and increased by 1 in the Name section.
 The second [L]oad command searches the address file for the current address marker and loads the address, not including markers, at the current cursor position.
 This form of [L]oad causes conditional execution because [L]oad may or may not find the text it's looking for: if the address marker is found, execution continues at the Name label; if not found, execution continues at the Quit label.